-The Department of Pathology and Laboratory medicine contributes significantly to a broad range of education programs on campus, including undergraduate medical education, pathology residency training, pathology fellowship training, biomedical science graduate training (Ph.D.) and postdoctoral research training.
+The Department of Pathology and Laboratory Medicine contributes significantly to a broad range of education programs on campus, including undergraduate medical education, pathology residency training, pathology fellowship training, biomedical sciences graduate training (Ph.D.), and postdoctoral research training.
 Training the next generation of physicians and biomedical scientists is given high priority through the creation of educational experiences that introduce recent advances in medical and scientific knowledge into learning.

 Pathology Masters of Science (MS) Program